Battle of Utica (49 BC): Preliminary operations

-The battle
+Battle

 The next day it was Curio who led his men out for battle, with Varus following.
 They lined up their troops as they had the day before, on either side of the valley.
 Although the sides of the valley were only about seven feet high, they were quite steep, so each army waited for the other to commence operations and start crossing the valley.
 Eventually Varus ordered the Numidian cavalry, with support from lightly armed auxiliaries, to cross the valley.
 As they proceeded, Curio sent in his cavalry, supported by two cohorts, and they launched themselves at Varus's advancing troops.
 The Numidian cavalry, already having been beaten two days before, turned around and fled.
 The auxiliaries in turn were surrounded and slaughtered where they stood.
 At this point Curio's legate, Gaius Caninius Rebilus, turned to Curio and urged him to take the opportunity and press his advantage.
 Reminding his men of the oaths they had taken the day before, Curio led the charge.
 Crossing the valley and scrambling up the enemy embankment, Curio discovered that Varus's men had broken and run.
 Chasing after them, many of Varus's troops were trampled to death by their own men in their haste to flee, while others were killed by Curio's men.
 Many never stopped until they reached the town of Utica.
 Varus was so completely demoralised that he withdrew almost his entire army into the town, leaving only a trumpeter and a few tents behind to keep up appearances.
 The end result was Varus lost some 600 men, while another 1,000 were wounded; Curio's own tally of injured came to 100.